We may earn a commission when you buy through links in our articles. Learn more.

 Water Pokémon weakness, resistance, and strength

-If you need to know the water Pokémon weaknesses, we’re going through exactly how to beat those aquatic beasts, as well as their strengths and best strategies.
+Knowing the water Pokémon weaknesses, can help you to beat those aquatic beasts, we also talk about their strengths and best strategies.

 What is the water Pokémon weakness?
 Some Pokémon take things to the next level, firing H2O out of every orifice in deadly weapons of wetness.
-Water-types are a curse to many different popular Pokémon like Charizard, as that water is just waiting to dampen the spirits of fiery Pokémon everywhere.
+Water-types are a curse to many different popular Pokémon like Charizard, as that water is just waiting to dampen the spirits of fiery Pokémon everywhere, let’s look at the water-type weakness.

 Before we dive into the rest of this article, be sure to check out our ocean of professional Pokémon content.
-We have guides including our, starter Pokémon, mythical Pokémon, the strongest Pokémon, Pokémon Scarlet Violet mystery gift codes, Pokémon Scarlet Violet tera raid battles, Pokémon Scarlet and Violet paradox Pokémon, every Pokémon region, and learn about every single ‘mon in our huge Pokédex.
+We have guides including our mythical Pokémon, starter Pokémon, strongest Pokémon, Pokémon Scarlet Violet mystery gift codes, every Pokémon region, and learn about every single ‘mon in our huge Pokédex.

 Let’s wade into our water Pokémon weakness guide.